fengyuanchen/compressorjs/README.md

   - `context`: The 2d rendering context of the canvas.
   - `canvas`: The canvas for compression.

-The hook function to execute before draw the image into the canvas for compression.
+The hook function to execute before drawing the image into the canvas for compression.

 ```js
 new Compressor(file, {